 - sour cream, for garnish

-- In a Dutch oven, melt butter on low-medium heat.
-Add onion and cook until caramelized and softened, for about 20 minutes.
+- Melt butter in a preheated Dutch oven on low-medium heat.
+Add the onions and cook until brown and caramelized, for 20-25 minutes.

-- Next, add the reserved beef and bay leaves to the Dutch oven.
-Cover and cook in the oven for 2 hours.
+- Deglaze with beef broth and simmer for 5 minutes.
+Add the seasoned beef and bay leaves.
+Cover with a lid and cook in the oven for 2 hours.

-- Remove the pot and give it a quick stir, then return it to the oven uncovered to cook for 1 hour.
+- Take off the lid and give the mixture a quick stir.
+Cover and return it to the oven to cook for one hour.

 Miroslav